alteous/euler/README.md

 # euler

-An experimental and opinionated mathematics library for computer graphics.
+An experimental mathematics library for computer graphics.

 ## Project ideas